 What does this mean?

-If you own or operate a business, you are now required by law to maintain your fire protection equipment in accordance with New Zealand Standards.
+If you own or operate a business, you are now required by law to maintain your fire protection equipment in accordance with New Zealand Standards and fire safety legislation.
 This is what the regulations state:

 Maintenance of firefighting equipment for use by building’s occupants